wp-plugins/xili-dictionary/readme.txt

 * readme rewritting
 * dictionary for other than theme's .po, .mo files

+= 2.3.3 (updated 2013-02-10) =
+* improved UI linking Categories and Translations (fieldset at bottom of taxonomy list),
+* add feature to sort msgid by text,

 = 2.3.2 (updated 2013-02-03) =
+* improved UI linking Categories and Translations,
+* add feature to sort msgid by text,
 * improved UI when editing msg,
 * manage capabilities and option to add editing capability to role Editor.
 * add support email form as in xili-language or xili-tidy-tags